cs1302uga/cs1302-tutorials/visibility/protected.rst

 3     ``doStuff()``        public     ``A``  ``Driver``  |N|            |Y|          ``a``               ``A``  |Y|
 ====  ===================  =========  =====  ==========  =============  ===========  ==================  =====  ========

+The calls on ``LINE1`` and ``LINE2`` to inherited protected members are visible based on the rules that we have covered so far in this reading.
+The part that is most noteworthy is the observation that ``A`` is considered a child of ``C`` by the compiler, even though it's not a direct child.

 The call to ``doStuff()`` on ``LINE4`` does not involve protected visibility; however, it is interesting.
 Although calls to ``doThis()`` and ``doThat()`` would not be visible on ``LINE3``, a call to a visible method that has access still works.
 This is similar